enqueuezero/site/projects/apscheduler/hashing.md

 jobs = [...] # define all of your jobs here

-# How many slots are assigned to the current machine.
+# The slots are assigned to the current machine.
 assigned_slots = [int(s) for s in os.environ["APSCHEDULER_ASSIGNED_SLOTS"].split(",")]

 # How many slots in total.
 total_slots = int(os.environ[APSCHEDULER_TOTAL_SLOTS])

-# Only load jobs whose slots are assigned
+# Only load jobs whose slots are assigned to the current machine
 for job in jobs:
     if (hash(job["id"]) % total_slots) in assigned_slots:
         scheduler.add_job(**job)